 About us

-We believe small gestures can make a big difference to the lives of people facing chemotherapy or radiotherapy treatment for breast cancer.
+We believe small gestures can make a big difference to the lives of people facing surgery, chemotherapy or radiotherapy treatment for breast cancer.

-The Little Kindness Fund is a discretionary fund for women and men undergoing chemotherapy or radiotherapy treatment for primary or secondary breast cancer, living in England and Wales.
+Thanks to generous support from Spacemasks and The Alborada Trust we are delighted to offer gift Boxes across the UK.
+The Little Kindness Fund is a discretionary fund for anyone undergoing surgery, chemotherapy or radiotherapy treatment for primary or secondary breast cancer, living in the UK.
 The fund enables eligible applicants to receive a Little Lifts Box, free of charge, to support their emotional wellbeing and support them through their cancer treatment.
 To find out more or to apply for a Little Lifts Box, click here.

 Why Little Lifts?